-Starting April 12, 2022, API response headers for all SMS and MMS messages sent via Twilio’s Messaging APIs will include the following language: “Message Submitted.
+As part of these changes, we will be updating our API response headers for all SMS and MMS messages sent via Twilio’s Messaging APIs will include the following language: “Message Submitted.
 Pending content verification for US/Canada destination numbers.”
+The rollout of this change is still TBD and we will be updating this article once that date is confirmed.
 This new language in the API response header refers to an automated content verification process to prevent non-compliant traffic being sent to the US and Canada.
 This content verification will not slow down the delivery of your messages.

 As with other filtered messages, any messages that are blocked due to this filtering will be marked as “undelivered” with error 30007.
 For more details on filtering, see How Does Message Filtering Work?